jkulvich/COTLTracker/readme.md

 - track - Path to track file
 - delay - Delay in ms between taps
 - start - Number of block where to start
+- test - Runs a tap test for all Harp buttons

 Simple example:
 ```